thisisdavidbell/hello-ocp/README.md

 - View the build under Builds
 - Note the newly running build shows the new commit message.

+_TODO_ check this works for CLI local source approach too

 ## 13. Test the app

 Once the build process has finished, you should now be able to run the app again:
  - Run: `curl  hello-ocp.apps-crc.testing/hello-ocp`
  - Note the new message is now returned.

-_TODO_: Can we update the triggers to automatically spot this (if it wouldn't already given time).
+_TODO_: Can we update the triggers to automatically spot this (if it wouldn't already given time)?